plclub/plclub-web-old/Readme.txt

   This will transfer the contents of the "dest" directory via rsync over ssh.
 At this point ssh may ask you for the plclub user's password or your ssh key's password.

+- If you can log in as the SEAS user "plclub".
+Either by having the password, or by having a ssh key added to plclub's .ssh/authorized_keys or .ssh/authorized_keys2 file, you can run the following

+% omake live-plclub

 - To update your local copy you can just run